-- · Message, time when the message was written, and group to which the message was written or second of the time when the message was written - Message, user name that wrote the message •
+- Message, time when the message was written, and group to which the message was written - · Message, user name that wrote the message

 Memory Summary

 Displays the information pertaining to the display data and event data in the internal memory.

 - By selecting the display data or event data, the historical trend display can be recalled. - The number of manual sampled data and report data (/M1 and /PM1 options) in the internal memory is displayed.